sysgears/webpack-virtual-modules/README.md

 ```

 In other module or a Webpack plugin, you can write to the module `module-foo` whatever you need.
 After this write,
-webpack will "see" that `module-foo.js` has been changed and will restart the compilation.
+webpack will "see" that `module-foo.js` has changed and will restart compilation.

 ```js
 virtualModules.writeModule(